ASX: GED

 Golden Deeps has extensive tenements covering over 600km2 in the eastern Lachlan Fold Belt copper-gold province in New South Wales (Figure 1).
 The Lachlan Fold Belt is a high-profile mining and exploration region that contains several major gold, copper-gold and silver deposits.
 These include Newcrest Mining Ltd’s Cadia-Ridgeway Mine, Evolution Mining Ltd’s Lake Cowal Mine, China Molybdenum Co.
 Ltd’s North Parkes Mine, Alkane Resources Ltd’s Tomingley mine, and Silver Mines Ltd’s Bowdens deposit.

-At the Havilah Project (EL8936) the Company is targeting porphyry/volcanic hosted copper-gold mineralisation in a belt of Ordovician age (Sofala) volcanic rocks in the under-explored Rockley-Gulgong Volcanic Belt – the eastern of four Ordovician volcanic belts in NSW, the other three hosting major copper-gold deposits.
+At the Havilah Project (EL8936) the Company is targeting porphyry/volcanic hosted copper-gold mineralisation in a belt of Ordovician age (Sofala) volcanic rocks in the under-explored Rockley-Gulgong Volcanic Belt.

-Figure 2: TMI Magnetics image, GED’s Havilah tenement and adjoining Acros tenements and targets
+Figure 2: TMI Magnetic image, GED’s Havilah tenement and adjoining Acros Tenements and targets

 Targets within the Acros (EL9114, EL9069 & EL9118) and Crown (EL9060) tenements include: